-Sizing and selection of explosion vent panels is critical to the safety of plant and personnel.
-Calculations are in accordance with general guidelines from standards such as NFPA-68 or VDI 3673.
-Baum Pneumatics CFD calculations on dust explosion can show the effectiveness of such calculations and provide alternative ways of achieving higher safety based on specific scenarios.
+Venting calculations are in accordance with general guidelines from standards such as NFPA-68 or VDI 3673.
+Baum Pneumatics CFD calculations on dust explosion can show the effectiveness of such calculations and provide alternative ways of achieving higher safety based on specific hazard scenarios.